Reframing Clinical Collaboration After Acquisition

 System

-A Cross-Domain layer that connects the system and leverages network Effects
+A horizontal product domain that connects tools together and leverages network Effects

 I worked with the Design team to setup 3 design principles and 7 beliefs that now govern design decisions across product teams.
 Some of those included:

-Every metric said desktop, but I chose mobile-first.
 Clinical collaboration happens between rooms and shifts, not at a desk.
-We think for mobile, design for desktop first.
+We think mobile-fist, design desktop-first.

-From prior trust research I led, I knew confidence is the foundational lever.
+User confidence is the foundational lever.
 If professionals don't trust the system, adoption dies regardless of functionality.
 I made it a structural principle, not a polish pass.
+Read more about my research

 From D.Connect as a separate domain